tstack/lnav/src/internals/cmd-ref.rst

 :untag *tag*
 ^^^^^^^^^^^^

-  Detach tags from the top log line
+  Detach tags from the focused log line

   **Parameters**
     * **tag** --- The tags to detach

   **Examples**
-    To remove the tags '#BUG123' and '#needs-review' from the top line:
+    To remove the tags '#BUG123' and '#needs-review' from the focused line:

     .. code-block::  lnav